neotantrix/elite_resources/README.md

 It requires a python environment be present and the python install must also include scapy and playsound.
 Once you have your python environment setup just run 'pip install scapy playsound' inside the python environment.
 Also, it requires port forwarding be setup on your router, and by default sniffs port 5100 - but that can be edited to whatever you want (Line 48).
-Line 9 requires you to point it to and mp3 you'd like played when a new IP is detected (remember to use backslash for python)
+(Line 9) requires you to point it to an mp3 you'd like played when a new IP is detected (remember to use backslash for python)

 NohBoardOverlay.rar

 This is my custom overlay for the app found here:  https://github.com/ThoNohT/NohBoard/releases Unzip the file to whatever directory you set your nohboard install too, and that's it, should be ready to go.
-Please credit me if you decide to use this, maybe throw a link to my twitch up wwww.twitch.tv/neotantrix.
+Please credit me if you decide to use this, maybe throw a link to my twitch up http://www.twitch.tv/neotantrix.